OmriBaso/JWT-Master/README.md

 In That example we forge our own JWT token.

 **What Can it Be Used For?**
-If you have secret key you can use it to forge your own token and authenticate as someone else!
+If you have the secret key you can use it to forge your own token and authenticate as someone else!

 **Credits**